goldstuff/django_async/README.rst

 -------------------------------------------

 The remaining option is to deconstruct the file object, write it's data into a string and taking all the other info that you need.
 This data can be pickled and therefore passed on to Celery.
-You then simply need to reconstruct an actual emporaryUploadedFile and InMemoryUploadedFile on the other end, and bind this object to an instance of a model, by passing the id of that instance along with all other  raw file 'data'.
+You then simply need to reconstruct an actual TemporaryUploadedFile or InMemoryUploadedFile object on the other end, and bind this object to an instance of a model, by passing the id of that instance along with all other raw file 'data'.
+You can then finally save the model instance.

 Read the Django docs